 A more diverse workforce can deliver benefits for organisations and citizens by helping teams innovate and create solutions that meet the needs of everyone living in our communities..

 We will not fully deliver an inclusive and accessible digital Scotland unless we continue to strive for a diverse digital workforce.

 To address the digital skills gap in Scottish Government and across the public sector we are encouraging applications from a larger pool of potential applicants to help us build the skills we need for the future.

 Improving recruitment practices

-These efforts are designed to attract digital talent and ensure the public sector is increasingly viewed as desirable place to work due to the level of ambition and opportunity to improve outcomes for people who rely on essential services.
+These efforts are designed to attract digital talent and make sure the public sector is seen as a desirable place to work due to the level of ambition and opportunity to improve outcomes for people who rely on essential services.

 Improving gender balance

 The DDaT profession will bring people into government from all backgrounds and provide career progression across a broader range of job roles.
 This will ensure there are career opportunities for everyone to progress and flourish in their roles.

-Improving the perception of working in “digital”
+Improving the perception of working in digital

 Alan Rodden, Diversity and Inclusion Manager, or call 0131 244 0839